jessesquires/TIL/compilers/README.md

 > These are things you can do on your own.
 I’ve arranged them roughly in order of difficulty and time commitment, although of course the language / environment you pick will affect things.

 #### [LLVM tutorial](http://www.llvm.org/docs/tutorial/)
+> This is the “Kaleidoscope” Language tutorial, showing how to implement a simple language using LLVM components in C++.

 #### [Crafting interpreters](http://www.craftinginterpreters.com)
 > This book contains everything you need to implement a full-featured, efficient scripting language.
 You’ll learn both high-level concepts around parsing and semantics and gritty details like bytecode representation and garbage collection.
 Your brain will light up with new ideas, and your hands will get dirty and calloused.
 It’s a blast.